Cardiolipin: Structure

 As the head group forms such compact bicycle structure, the head group area is quite small relative to the big tail region consisting of 4 acyl chains.
 Based on this special structure, the fluorescent mitochondrial indicator, nonyl acridine orange (NAO) was introduced in 1982, and was later found to target mitochondria by binding to CL.
-NAO has a very large head and small tail structure which can compensate with cardiolipin's small head large tail structure, and arrange in a highly ordered way.
+NAO has a very large head and small tail structure which can compensate with cardiolipin's small head and large tail structure, and arrange in a highly ordered way.
 Several studies were published utilizing NAO both as a quantitative mitochondrial indicator and an indicator of CL content in mitochondria.
 However, NAO is influenced by membrane potential and/or the spatial arrangement of CL, so it's not proper to use NAO for CL or mitochondria quantitative studies of intact respiring mitochondria.
 But NAO still represents a simple method of assessing CL content.

 Methods to quantify and detect cardiolipin

 The detection, quantification, and localisation of CL species is a valuable tool to investigate mitochondrial dysfunction and the pathophysiological mechanisms underpinning several human disorders.
 CL is measured using liquid chromatography, usually combined with mass spectrometry, mass spectrometry imaging, shotgun lipidomics, ion mobility spectrometry, fluorometry, and radiolabelling.
 Therefore, the choice of the analytical method depends on the experimental question, level of detail, and sensitivity required.